-The Head of Section or Local Safety Officer for the lab must register these items with Charlie Aldous or Dudley Simons.
-The green labels for the plugs and forms for registry are also obtained from Andrew/Dudley.
+The Head of Section or Local Safety Officer for the lab must register these items with Charlie Aldous or for Bullard bullardfac@esc.cam.ac.uk.
+The green labels for the plugs and forms for registry are also obtained from Andrew or bullardfac@esc.cam.ac.uk.
 A risk assessment must be in place for these items.
 The Head of Section, who will ensure that the equipment is safe to be left running unattended and does not pose an added risk, must agree running of equipment out of hours beforehand.
-Contact Dudley or Andrew Pluck for the Wolfson Building at Bullard where an automatic time switch turns off power in all labs at 5pm.
+Contact bullardfac@esc.cam.ac.uk or Andrew Pluck for the Wolfson Building at Bullard where an automatic time switch turns off power in all labs at 5pm.